Camp Nou

+Renovation of the stadium commenced after the end of the 2022–2023 season.
+Final completion of all renovations is scheduled for June 2026, although the stadium is set to reopen in November 2025 at a reduced capacity.
+During the renovation, the Estadi Olímpic Lluís Companys served as Barcelona's home ground for both the 2023–2024 season and 2024–2025 season; the club played its first home match of 2025–26 season at the Johan Cruyff Stadium.

 Construction

-The construction of Camp Nou started on 28 March 1954 as Barcelona's previous stadium, Camp de Les Corts, had no room for expansion.
-Although originally planned to be called the Estadi del FC Barcelona, the more popular name Camp Nou was used.
+The construction of the Camp Nou started on 28 March 1954 as Barcelona's previous stadium, Camp de Les Corts, had no room for expansion.
+Although originally planned to be called the Estadi del Barcelona, the more popular name Camp Nou ("new field") was used.
 The June 1950 signing of László Kubala, regarded as one of Barcelona's greatest players, provided further impetus to the construction of a larger stadium.

 On 14 November 1950, the president Agustí Montal i Galobart obtained the favourable agreement of an assembly of members to acquire land for the construction of a new stadium, located in Hospitalet de Llobregat, which was later exchanged with the Barcelona City Council for other land in the neighbourhood of Les Corts.
 The stadium is located at the end of Travessera de les Corts, next to the Cementiri and the Maternitat.
 The commission dedicated to the project recommended another location in February 1951.
 The official purchase took place two years later.

-The appointment of Francesc Miró-Sans as president of FC Barcelona, on 14 November 1953, was to relaunch the project.
+The appointment of Francesc Miró-Sans as president of Barcelona, on 14 November 1953, was to relaunch the project.
 Invested in February of the following year, Miró-Sans decided in favour of the land acquired in 1950, and the first stone of the stadium was laid on 28 March 1954.
 A procession of several thousands of people made the journey from the Camp de Les Corts to La Masia de Can Planes, where the ceremony of laying the first stone was held, a solemn ceremony in the presence of Miró-Sans, the head of the Civil Government of Barcelona and the archbishop of Barcelona, Gregorio Modrego.